jensenr30/experiments/README.md

-#Experiments
+# Experiments

-Simple exercises written to familiarize myself with new programming languages / libraries.
+Simple programs & exercises written to familiarize myself with new programming languages / libraries.